rramadev/Javascript-ES6/readme.md

-# Javascript ES6 Demos
+# Javascript ES5/ES6 Demos

 ## Synopsis

-A series of javascript demos, to test and understand the new feautures included in the ES6 version, including:
+A series of javascript demos, to test and understand advance Javascript concepts and new feautures included in the ES6 version, including:

 - Functional programming
 - Arrow functions
 - Modules
+- Closures

 ## Built With